LimitPointSystems/SheafSystem/README.md

-	For more Information on the SheafSystem, see http://www.sheafsystem.org
+	For more Information on the SheafSystem Community Edition, see http://www.sheafsystem.org
+-

 	Building the SheafSystem 09/20/2013